christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

 ### Heroku
 Heroku works a bit differently.
 It does not wrap up your application using a CLI tool so using a service like Codeship does not really make sense, because you have to run everything inside Heroku anyway.
 You might consider running your tests on Codeship though, but the production bundle has to be created on Heroku.

-When you have your Heroku account up and running with a repo attached to an app make sure you add a *NODE_ENV* variable and a *production* value in the Heroku App configuration.
+When you have your Heroku account up and running with a repo attached to an app, make sure you add a *NODE_ENV* variable and a *production* value in the Heroku App configuration.
 To make Heroku run our production bundle command we have to create our own script and run it as a NPM *postinstall* script.
 Let us configure that part first in our package.json file:

 *package.json*
 ```javascript